 Along with increased dopamine levels, Levitin claims there is reason to believe our brain state matches that of the musician who is serenading us.
 We are all expert listeners with musical brains forming a telepathic mind connection with the musician.
 We feel what the musician is feeling.
 So stay away from those depressing sad country love songs.

 While blasting your music gets all brain cylinders to fire simultaneously, it’s actually best to throttle back on the volume dial when it comes time to get creative.

 A 2012 Journal of Consumer Research study concluded that a low ambient noise level of approximately 50 decibels can enhance performance on creative tasks.
 At a steady room noise level, we are able to interpret and comprehend the world around us at a higher level through greater abstract thinking which leads to higher creativity.
 Higher noise levels will do just the opposite and can hinder creative performance.

-The research also suggests that if you find yourself in isolation stuck on an idea or experiencing a creative block, it’s best to come out of your cave and head to a moderately noisy environment such as the neighborhood coffee shop which can stimulate the brain to think abstractly and set in motion an originative waterfall of ideas.
+If you find yourself in isolation stuck on an idea or experiencing a creative block, it’s best to come out of your cave and head to a moderately noisy environment such as the neighborhood coffee shop, which can stimulate the brain to think abstractly and set in motion an originative waterfall of ideas.

 Go back in time